-The Mara Crochet Kimono pattern was inspired by a swim cover up that I wore on my recent beach vacation.
-I loved it so much I thought it would be fun to try to design a crochet version of it too!
+This crochet kimono cardigan pattern was inspired by a swim cover up that I wore on my recent beach vacation.
+I loved it so much I thought it would be fun to try to create a crochet version of it.
 I hope you like it!

 This crochet kimono is part of a collaboration with Lionbrand.com.
 This post may contain affiliate links.
 I hope you enjoy this free crochet kimono pattern!

 What makes the Mara Kimono so great is that you can throw it on over most anything and in my opinion it would always look amazing with a comfy pair of jeans and tee / tank!
 See above! 🙂 I would also suggest using it as a beach cover up since that was my main inspiration for this piece. 🙂 How would you wear it?
 Let me know in the comments.

 THE YARN That’s Perfect for this Crochet Kimono